ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 This is less of a problem in practice than it might appear.

-In addition, as of Ruby 1.5.2, all objects may be frozen, protecting them from change.
+In addition, all objects may be frozen, protecting them from change.

 ### Does the value of a constant ever change?

 A constant is a variable whose name starts with an upper case letter.
-In older Ruby implementations, when a constant was assigned a new value, a warning was issued.
-In newer Rubies, constants may not be reassigned from within instance methods, but can otherwise be changed at will.
+Constants may not be reassigned from within instance methods, but can otherwise be changed at will.
+When a constant is assigned a new value, a warning is issued.